-All residents of our Service Area of these areas were encouraged to take the survey regardless of their age, gender, race, ethnicity, income level or any other demographic indicator.
-Approximately 2,500 pieces of paper were distributed to promote participation
+All residents of our service area were encouraged to take the survey regardless of their age, gender, race, ethnicity, income level or any other demographic indicator.
+Approximately 2,500 pieces of paper were distributed to promote participation.

 731 Paper Copies Mailed